 - Have I sought advice from an independent and trustworthy person or service?

-- What would the media, my management or the general public think of the situation if my actions made the headlines in a newspaper?
+- What would the media, my superiors or the general public think if my actions made the headlines in a newspaper?

 - Am I comfortable with the decision I am preparing to make?